Adaptive Policies for Perimeter Surveillance Problems: Introduction

 To permit analysis of this problem we shall assume two discretisations to simplify the controller's action set.
 We will consider that opportunities to update the allocation of searchers occur only at particular time points $t \in \mathbb{N}$.
 Thus, the problem can be thought of as taking place over a series of rounds.
-We will also suppose that the perimeter has been divided into a number of cells such that each searcher is allocated a connected set of cells in which to patrol, disjoint from those allocated to other searchers.
-We argue that this is a reasonable simplification to make as over large distances, decisions about allocations will typically be made to the nearest hundred metres or kilometre.
+We will also suppose that the search space has been divided into a number of cells such that each searcher is allocated a connected set of cells in which to patrol, disjoint from those allocated to other searchers.
 Imposing this discrete structure on the problem is useful as it allows us to draw on a large literature concerning \emph{multi-armed bandit problems} when designing and analysing solutions to the problem.

 Multi-armed bandit problems are relevant to this sequential resource allocation problem because they provide a framework for studying \emph{exploration-exploitation dilemmas}, which is the principal challenge faced by the controller here.
 In order to reliably make optimal actions, data must be collected from all cells to accurately estimate the expected number of detections associated with an action - i.e. the action space should be \emph{explored}.
-However, data is being collected on a \emph{live} problem - real intruders are passing undetected when sub-optimal actions are played.
+However, data is being collected on a \emph{live} problem - real events are passing undetected when sub-optimal actions are played.
 As such there is a pressure to \emph{exploit} information that has been collected and select actions which are believed to yield high detection rates over those with more exploratory value.
 A balance must be struck.
 One may suppose that this is a trivial issue which can be resolved by simply searching in all cells in all rounds.
 However, searching more cells will not necessarily lead to more accurate information or a higher detection rate.
-Searchers become less effective at detecting events the more cells they are allocated, because an intruder is more likely to escape if it is not detected within some window of time.
-An optimal action may well be to assign each searcher to a single cell.
+Searchers become less effective at detecting events the more cells they are allocated, because events may be undetected if a searcher is aiming to detect over too large a region.
+Indeed, an optimal action may well be to assign each searcher to just a single cell.